-This article explains how to add, edit, and filter automated actions in XenMobile, as well as how to configure app lock and app wipe actions for MAM-only mode.
+This article explains how to add, edit, and filter automated actions, and how to configure app lock and app wipe actions for MAM-only mode.

 - Select an existing action to edit or delete.
 Click the option you want to use.

-- Name: Type a name to uniquely identify the action.
+- Name: Type a name to identify the action.
 This field is required.

 - Description: Describe what the action is meant to do.

-Note: The following example shows how to set up an Event trigger.
-If you select a different trigger, the resulting options will be different from those shown here.
+The following example shows how to set up an Event trigger.
+If you select a different trigger, the resulting options differ from those shown here.

 - Event: Reacts to a predefined event.